Logo

 Air Zermatt is legendary and world-famous.
 But what is it that makes the Valais helicopter company the talk of the town?
 People like you and me become heroes, rise above themselves and thus save the lives of others.
 In this podcast, we tell their exciting, touching and sometimes funny stories.

-A new episode every fortnight.
+A new episode every month.

 Now available on the podcast platforms Spotify, Apple Podcast and Co.